-Though both of these skills carry same weight age in the score card, it is advisable to be fluent than spending your time on thinking about the best word.
-If you speak fluently, it will create a good impression on the examiner.
+If you are speaking fluently, it will create a good impression on the examiner.
 Hunt only for 2-3 unique words while you speak.

 3. Don't Speak Prepared Answers

-If you have prepared answers to some really tough questions just as you do in your school/college exams, then smack them down right now.
 Speaking is something that determines your spontaneity too.
-If you would speak prepared answers, the examiner will immediately come to know that you are regurgitating your response.
-This in turn would affect your score adversely.
+It is advised not to speak prepared answers.
+The examiner will immediately come to know that you are regurgitating your response.
+This, in turn, would affect your score adversely.

 4. Avoid Speaking in Monotone